Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Kinematic extractions and Dynamical models

 In total, we have three free parameters in our basic mass models: the total baryonic mass $M_{\rm bar}$, the intrinsic velocity dispersion $\sigma_0$, and the central dark matter fraction $f_{\rm DM}$.
 The focus of our study is the enclosed dynamical mass, which we take to be the sum of the best-fit baryonic and dark matter masses as a function of radius: $M_{\rm dyn}(<r)=M_{\rm bar}(<r)+M_{\rm DM}(<r)$. $M_{\rm dyn}(<r)$ is calculated within spherical apertures from the non-spherically symmetric potential of the 3D mass distribution \citep[see][]{Price22}.
 We emphasize that the enclosed dynamical mass is relatively insensitive to the detailed partitioning of baryonic and dark matter mass \citep[see also][]{WuytsS16, Price21}.

 We fit using Markov Chain Monte Carlo (MCMC) techniques as implemented in {\sc{dysmal}} through the {\sc{emcee}} package \citep{ForemanMackey13}.
 We use 300 walkers, a burn-in phase of 100 steps, and a run phase of 200 steps (greater than ten times the maximum auto-correlation time of the individual parameters).
 We adopt the maximum a posteriori values of the fit parameters as our best-fit values, based on a joint analysis of the posteriors for all free parameters \citep[see][]{Price21}.
+For some galaxies we can only constrain an upper limit on $\sigma_0$ through the upper $2\sigma$ boundary of the marginalised posterior distribution (see Section~\ref{s:corr_kin}).
+We show the MCMC posterior distributions for the modelled \kd galaxies in Appendix~\ref{a:corner}.

 For two galaxies in our sample with very high H$\alpha$ data quality, COS4\_17628 and COS4\_06487, more sophisticated dynamical models with a higher number of free parameters exist, in particular including fitting of structural parameters \citep{Nestor22}.
 The dynamical masses at the radii considered in this analysis agree among the various mass models within 0.06~dex.